LeoSanchez89/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM represents the HTML elements of a webpage, and gives us an interface with which we can manipulate the structure, content and styling.

 2. What is an event?

+Events are different ways of interacting with a site, such as click, scroll, drag, etc.

 3. What is an event listener?

+The Event Listener is used in conjunction with an event, and it usually executes a function when it detects the triggered event

 4. Why would we convert a NodeList into an Array?

+To be able to apply more methods to it, such as: .forEach, .map, .filter, etc.

 5. What is a component?

+Components are reusable pieces of code that can be used to build elements sharing functionality and styling

 ### Git Set up